edos01/Exploratory_Data_Analysis_Proj1/README.md

 # Exploratory_Data_Analysis_Proj1
 ## Please note:
-In order to successfuly run the plot1, 2, 3, and 4 .R scripts, you first of all must run the ReadTXT.R script which loads the household_power_consumption.txt file from the downloaded PWR_Consumption.zip (in this case unzipped), in R
+In order to successfuly run the plot1, 2, 3, and 4 .R scripts, you first of all must run the ReadTXT.R script which loads the household_power_consumption.txt file from the downloaded PWR_Consumption.zip (in this case unzipped), in R.
+But just incase, i have also included the ReadTXT.R code in each of the plot1, 2, 3, and 4 R scripts.

 ##Instructions
 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site: